hashgraph/hedera-services/hedera-node/docs/lambdas.md

 proposes fee-based access control for message submissions to topics.

-In principle, these sorts of enhancements could be written as smart contracts, _if_ the protocol exposed suitable "hooks" to inject custom logic.
-But without these hooks, users must either switch to a more EVM-centric architecture or undertake the slow, complex process of designing, drafting, and building consensus around a new HIP.
+In principle, these sorts of enhancements could be written as smart contracts, _if_ the protocol exposed suitable extension points to inject custom logic.
+But in the current protocol, users must either switch to a more EVM-centric architecture or undertake the slow, complex process of designing, drafting, and building consensus around a new HIP.

 We believe lambdas fill this gap by providing carefully chosen extension points within the native protocol.
 With lambdas, the use cases motivating HIP-18, HIP-904, and HIP-991 (and many other past and future enhancements) could be